 Italy bank shares fall on govt's surprise windfall tax

-Milan (AFP) – Shares in Italian banks plunged early Tuesday after the country's right-wing cabinet approved a surprise 40 percent windfall tax on "surplus profits" generated by the rise in interest rates.
+Milan (AFP) – Italy's right-wing government has unveiled a surprise 40 percent windfall tax on "surplus profits" generated by the rise in interest rates, sending shares in the country's banks plunging Tuesday.

 Issued on:

-The rate hike by the ECB -- the central bank for the 20 countries that use the euro, including Italy -- has boosted banks' profits but increased the cost of money for households and businesses, he said.
+The hikes by the ECB -- the central bank for the 20 countries that use the euro, including Italy -- has boosted banks' profits by "billions", he said, but increased costs for their customers.

+The government was "using part of the banks' billion-dollar profits to help families and businesses affected by rising interest rates", Salvini added on X, formerly known as Twitter.

+Shares in Italian banks plunged on the news, which neither the sector nor analysts had expected.

+"We have been saying for months that the ECB was mistaken in raising interest rates, and this is the inevitable consequence," he said.

+"It is not a measure against them (the banks), but a measure to protect families" and those struggling to pay mortgages, he insisted.

-Meloni is also using the tax to raise funds for the draft budget for 2024, in part to counter a surprise 0.3 percent decline in gross domestic product (GDP) in the second quarter of 2023.
+Meloni is thus using the tax to raise funds for the draft budget for 2024, after a surprise 0.3 percent decline in gross domestic product (GDP) in the second quarter of 2023.

+The new levy could bring in more than two billion euros, according to initial estimates quoted in the Italian media.

 Italian banks, like their European counterparts, saw their net interest income soar in the wake of the rise in interest rates.

-Italy's biggest bank Intesa Sanpaolo saw its net profit jump 80 percent to 4.2 billion euros in the first half, while its rival UniCredit posted a half-yearly net profit of 4.4 billion euros.
+Intesa Sanpaolo saw its net profit jump 80 percent to 4.2 billion euros in the first half, while UniCredit posted a half-yearly net profit of 4.4 billion euros.

 Spain's left-wing government has also introduced a similar tax on banks scheduled for 2023 and 2024, drawing criticism from the ECB.

+Salvini, whose far-right League party is a junior coalition partner to Meloni's far-right Brothers of Italy, said the levy was "common sense".

+The CISL trade union said it was a "fair" measure that should be extended to multinational companies in the energy, digital or even logistics sectors.

-Salvini described the Italian cabinet's move as "common sense", but Francesco Galietti, from the Policy Sonar consultancy, said it was a "hugely controversial tax".
+But Francesco Galietti, from the Policy Sonar consultancy, said it was a "hugely controversial tax", also describing it as a "typical populist move".

 Parliament now has two months to convert the cabinet's decree into law, during which time it can be significantly changed.